 During the course of the day we were visited by a school of porpoises, more correctly called dolphins.
 (Porpoises are strictly the much smaller members of the same family, the Delphinidae, confined to coastal waters.
 The Galapagos species is the Pacific Bottlenosed Dolphin.
-There is some confusion about the term dolphin which also is applied to the brilliantly colored pelagic fish, Coryphaena hippurus, which I previously described.)
-Dolphins are very entertaining mammals, a point of view which is apparently mutually shared.
+There is some confusion about the term dolphin which also is applied to the brilliantly colored pelagis fish, Coryphaena hippurus, which I previously described.) and they seem to be equally a point of view which Dolphins are very entertaining mammals, a point of entertained by us. is apparently mutually shared.
 They are attracted to a boat, probably by the sound of its motor, from a considerable distance.
-From outof nowhere they come at high speed, leaping clear of the water and creating a great commotion.
+From out of nowhere they come at high speed, leaping clear of the water and creating a great commotion.
 As they get near they slow down and range along side since their top speed greatly exceeds that of most small power boats and certainly of all boats under sail.
-They gather around the bow on either side swimming more leisurely, breaking water only just enough to breath.
+They gather around the bow on either side swimming more leasurely, breaking water only just enough to breath.
 They seem particularly to enjoy taking positions directly under the forefoot of the boat where they effortlessly keep pace with it, weaving from side to side for moments at a time, changing places with other members of the herd, and darting ahead to rise and blow.
-The best place for an observer is the farthest forward point on the deck, where, holding to the forestay, it is possible to lean out and look down under the bow.
+The best place for an observer is the farthest forward while point on the deck, where, holding to the forestay, it is possible to lean out and look down under the bow.
 From this place of vantage the dolphins on both sides can be seen as well as those under and ahead of the boat.
 Sometimes they lose interest after a few minutes and swim off, but on most occasions they stay with you for as long as half an hour, when it seems to be a game they are playing among themselves as well as with you that holds them.
-Probably anthropomorphic prejudice partly influences out judgement of dolphin behavior, but nevertheless they do often seem to be concerned to entertain us as well as to derive entertainment from us.
-It is easy to feel they are showing off with their effortless swimming, which no movement of their tails we could detect seemed sufficient to account for.
-From time to time a dolphin moving along close beside the bow will turn on his side to look up at you as though to make sure you are still there watching him.
-The impression is very strong that he is clogning.
-At other times one will roll completely over in a graceful, fluid maneuver as smooth as a scaring bird.
+Probably anthropomorphic prejudice partly influences our judgment of dolphin behavior, but nevertheless they do often seem to be concerned to entertain us as well as to derive entertainment from It is easy to feel they are showing off with their effortus. less swimming / which no movement of their tails we could detect seemed sufficient to account for. / From time to time a dolphin moving along close beside the bow will turn on his side to look up at you as though to make sure you are still there watching him.
+The impression is very strong that he is clowning.
+At other times one will roll completely over in a graceful, fluid manuever as smooth as a soaring bird.
 When one comes up for air close by the boat it is possible to see the mechanism of the blow hole.
-A tight fitting flap opens instantly the dolphin's head emerges, a blast of air that carries with it spray from the water still flowing off his back, then, immediately following a sucking inhalation, the valve snaps shut as the animal submerges.
-It is all accomplished in a few seconds, timed perfectly to the curve of the dolphin's roll.
+A tight fitting flap opens instantly the dolphin's head emerges, a blast of air carries with it spray from the water still flowing off his back, then, immediately following a sucking inhalation, the valve snaps shut as the animal submerges.
+It is all accomplished in a few seconds, timed perfectly to the curve of the dolphin's rol1.